 There’s always been good food in Minneapolis, but over the past few years, the number of excellent places to eat at in this northern capital has dramatically increased.
 While this is great for anyone who visits or lives in Minneapolis, it can make deciding where to go for dinner difficult.
 That’s where we come in.

 Here you’ll find our recommendations for where to eat and drink in Minneapolis.
 We’ve included everything from the best date spots in the North Loop to our go-tos for brunch and Italian food, along with our favorite new restaurants in town.

 All restaurants featured on The Infatuation are selected by our editorial team.
-The Minneapolis City Guide is presented by the Premier Rewards Gold Card from American Express.
-Click here to learn more about the benefits you get from paying with a Premier Rewards Gold Card while dining out.
+The Minneapolis City Guide is presented by the American Express ® Gold Card.
+Click here to learn more about the benefits and rewards you get from paying with the Amex Gold Card while dining out.

 THe NEw-ISH Spots everyone’s talking about

 Eating at Hai Hai feels a bit like taking a tropical vacation, which can be hard to find in a city that averages more than four feet of snow per year.
 Everything at this Arts District spot - from the cocktails to the bright walls and hanging plants - makes you think of summer, and the same goes for the menu, which includes a mix of mostly Southeast Asian dishes.
 Make sure to try the water fern cakes and banana blossom salad, along with the turmeric and dill fish.
 And as long as it’s not the middle of February, ask to sit outside on their big outdoor patio.